sqlitebrowser/go-dbhub/README.md

 ### Still to do

+* A function for returning the web page URL of the database
 * Tests for each function
 * Have the backend server correctly use the incoming branch, release, and tag information
 * Upload a complete database